 The incidence of anal atresia is 1 in 5000 live births.
-This disorder is frequently associated with other congenital anomalies such as VACTERL (vertebral anomalies, anal atresia, cardiac malformations, tracheoesophageal fistula, esophageal atresia, renal anomalies and radial aplasia, and limb anomalies).
+This disorder is frequently associated with other congenital anomalies (50% of cases) such as VACTERL (vertebral anomalies, anal atresia, cardiac malformations, tracheoesophageal fistula, esophageal atresia, renal anomalies and radial aplasia, and limb anomalies).
 Before surgery, neonates with anal atresia should be evaluated for other congenital anomalies.

 Anal atresia is obvious on routine physical examination of the neonate because the anus is not patent.
 If the diagnosis of anal atresia is missed and the neonate is fed, signs of distal bowel obstruction soon develop.

 The urine should be filtered and examined for meconium, indicating the presence of a fistula to the urinary tract.
 Plain x-rays and fistulograms with the neonate in a lateral prone position can define the level of the lesion.
 Ultrasound is also helpful for classifying the type of lesion and for assessing any other associated anomalies.
 A cutaneous fistula generally indicates low atresia.
-In such cases, definitive repair using a perineal approach is possible.
 If no perineal fistula exists, a high lesion is likely.